diplomegalo/roadmap/themes/GraphQL/GraphQL-AspNetCore.md

-# Create wep api
+# Create wep api solution
-You can find source on GitHub at https://github.com/diplomegalo/Poc/tree/develop/Poc.GraphQL.
+You can find source of the solution on the [Poc](https://github.com/diplomegalo/Poc) repository on GitHub in the [Poc.GraphQL](https://github.com/diplomegalo/Poc/tree/develop/Poc.GraphQL) directory.

 ```shell
 dotnet new webapi -o Poc.GraphQL/Poc.GraphQL.Web